burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 35. **Do not underestimate the algorithmic level.** Several tricks that can be done at the algorithm level:
-    * Store pre-computed results.
+    * Store pre-computed results
-    * Early cutoffs.
+    * Early cutoffs
-    * Use a clever pruning strategy if the algorithm has a combinatorial search nature.
+    * Use a clever pruning strategy if the algorithm has a combinatorial search nature

-37. **If the algorithm has internal/meta parameters to tune decide how to choose them.** Several strategies to decide internal parameters in the algorithm to use:
+37. **If the algorithm has internal/meta parameters to tune - decide how to choose them.**
+     Several strategies to decide internal parameters in the algorithm to use:

     * Construct the model of the computation device.
 Can explain exact magic constants in the algorithm, but hard to build, cannot model everything.
     * Heuristic-based solution.
 Works most of the time, however always suboptimal performance.